Discover the Best Nike Air Max 1 Colorways

 Its tonal upper is drawn in hues of light brown with contrasting accents in pink around the outsole and sock liner.
 Sure, its shape may not be the best, but it sure is a beautiful pair.
 This is surely one of the best Nike Air Max 1 colorways.

 Designed by Paul Budnitz and Chad Philips, this pair of Air Max 1 was released exclusively at Barneys New York and was done in collaboration with retailer and toy producer Kid Robot, resembling the exterior of the 1986 Maserati Quattroporte III Royalle.

 Each pair was delivered in a special box, together with a mini Kidrobot keychain.
-You may find them floating around for €1000+.
+One of the best Nike Air Max there is, you may find them floating around for €1000+.